Swing, Swing: Chart performance

 Upon release, "Swing, Swing" gained attention on Los Angeles modern rock radio station KROQ-FM and WXRK in New York City.
-When The All-American Rejects was re-released in early 2003, "Swing, Swing" gained more commercial success; peaking at #8 on the US Billboard Modern Rock Tracks chart in March, #60 on the US Billboard Hot 100 chart and #13 UK Singles Charts in August for five weeks respectively.
-It is the band's highest charting single in the UK.

-"Swing, Swing" was digitally released later in 2005; reaching #75 on the Billboard Hot Digital Songs, it also briefly returned to the UK Singles Chart in April 2009 at #99.
+When The All-American Rejects was re-released in early 2003, "Swing, Swing" gained more commercial success; peaking at number eight on the US Billboard Modern Rock Tracks chart, number 60 on the US Billboard Hot 100, and number 13 on the UK Singles Chart.
+It is the band's highest-charting single in the UK.
+"Swing, Swing" was digitally released in 2005, reaching number 75 on the Billboard Hot Digital Songs chart.
+It also briefly returned to the UK Singles Chart in April 2009 at number 99.

 Music video

-The music video for "Swing, Swing" was directed by Marcos Siega and shot in December 2002 in Los Angeles and was released on January 7, 2003.
+The music video for "Swing, Swing" was directed by Marcos Siega.
 It involves the band performing the song in a small trailer park while scenes of a young couple going through their relationship are overlapped through the video - eventually ending with them breaking up.

-Appearances in popular culture

-"Swing, Swing" is featured on the soundtrack of the comedy film American Wedding, the video games Playboy: The Mansion, Lego Rock Band, MVP Baseball 2003 and on the compilation album Sky High Invasion - Volume 1 as a remix by DJ Loopy.
-Television-wise, the song has appeared in the American action series Smallville, the pilot episode of teen drama The O.C., Series 3, Episode 5 of the British topical news comedy show Russell Howard's Good News and was covered by the cast of the British drama series All the Small Things in character.